 Amended Chapter 10.6(c)(3): A flying club may permit its aircraft to be used for flight instruction in a club-owned aircraft as long as both the instructor providing instruction and person receiving instruction are members of the club owning the aircraft, or when the instruction is given by a lessee based on the airport who provides flight training and the person receiving the training is a member of the flying club.
 In either circumstance, a flight instructor may receive monetary compensation for instruction or may be compensated by credit against payment of dues or flight time; however that individual may not receive both compensation and waived or discounted dues or flight time concurrently.
 The airport sponsor may set limits on the amount of instruction that may be performed for compensation.

-So, yes – if you are a member of a flying club, you may use the club aircraft to receive personal flight instruction.
-The CFI you choose may be a club member and may be compensated.
+So, yes—if you are a member of a flying club, you may use the club aircraft to receive personal flight instruction and you may pay the instructor.
+The CFI you choose may (or may not) be a club member and may be compensated.
 Note, however, the last sentence.
 The airport sponsor may impose limits on the amount of instruction a CFI member may deliver to another member for compensation, presumably such that the instruction does not disadvantage a commercial provider of flight training on the same airport.

 It is also important in this context to understand that in the FAA amendment that clarifies flight training in club aircraft, they also specified that: Flying Clubs may not hold themselves out to the public as fixed based operators, a specialized aviation service operation, maintenance facility or a flight school and are prohibited from advertisements as such or be required to comply with the appropriate airport minimum standards.